gabesmsft/FunctionAppWithStorageEndpointsARM/README.md

 The Function App uses the AzureWebJobsStorage and WEBSITE_CONTENTAZUREFILECONNECTIONSTRING app settings to connect to a private endpoint-secured Storage Account.

+In order for the host.json to get generated when using Storage with private endpoints, you may need to do a content deployment or connect to the Function App's file system via Kudu.
+By default, this template sets the Function App WEBSITE_RUN_FROM_PACKAGE app setting to a zip url that consists of a default host.json, for the purpose of having a Function App that is immediately running after ARM deployment.
+If you are planning to deploy content immediately after resource deployment, or once you are ready to deploy code, you can change the value of [WEBSITE_RUN_FROM_PACKAGE](https://docs.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package#enabling-functions-to-run-from-a-package).
+Note: To disable WEBSITE_RUN_FROM_PACKAGE, set it to 0 or remove the setting from the app settings.
+With the default WEBSITE_RUN_FROM_PACKAGE configuration used in this template, a site restart is required.
+To achieve an automatic restart via template deployment, the functionsRuntimeScaleMonitoringEnabled setting has been placed in the Microsoft.Web/sites/config web section rather than in the siteConfig section of the Function App.

 ### Elastic Premium Plan

 The Azure Function app provisioned in this sample uses an [Azure Functions Elastic Premium plan](https://docs.microsoft.com/azure/azure-functions/functions-premium-plan#features).